 The Coalition has close to 300 full- and part-time employees working in communities.
 A core staff, including senior managers, provides administrative support to the overall organization.

-Kevin Satterthwaite, Chief Information Officer & Chief Operating Officer
+Kevin Satterthwaite, Chief Administrative Officer

-Karen Harvey, Manager of Program Partner Services
+Karen Harvey, Director of Program Partner Services

 Sandra Higginbotham, Director of Human Resources

 Kate Rivera, Project Director

 President/Chief Executive Officer

 Kevin Satterthwaite joined the Coalition in 2009.
 Kevin oversees and manages teams responsible for the daily administration and operations necessary to service the multiple business lines supporting the Coalition's 65 programs and 400 employees.
 These teams include Financial Management Services, Program Services, Human Resources, Information Technology, Risk Management, Facilities and Core Programs.
 A former Principal and Vice President of Information Systems at CMS Companies, a financial services and private investment banking firm with assets in excess of $2 billion.
 He successfully managed talented technical teams on critical IT projects, which resulted in improved customer service strengthening CMS's competitive positioning in the industry.

 Kevin has over 35 years of experience working with for-profit and nonprofit organizations, leading the implementation of innovative business and technology solutions that significantly increased revenues, improved business processes, and minimized costs.
 Kevin holds a BBA degree in Computer and Information Sciences from Temple University.

 Vice President & Chief External Affairs Officer